jenschr/KiCad-parts/README.md

 For the script to work, you'll need to finish your schematic and then import the schematic into a .kicad_pcb file.
 You can then use these two files as your input to this script.
 It then creates the file 'new.kicad_pcb' in your current folder that you can then use for laying out your board.

 Note that the script is provided 'as is' and I make no warranties whatsover, but it can potentially shave off hours of layout time trying to look where each of your 500+ parts should be...
+For the script to work, you'll need to have Python installed.
+I used python 2.7, but PR's for 3.x suport is welcome!

+Copy the script to any folder and execute it like this:

+    python /Users/jensa/Documents/SchematicPositionsToLayout.py /Users/jensa/Documents/myboard.sch /Users/jensa/Documents/myboard.kicad_pcb

 ## USI WM-N-BM-14 (WICED Module)
 The parts you need to make your own hardware based on the [Particle.io P1 module](https://docs.particle.io/datasheets/p1-datasheet/).
 The schematic for the wm-n-bm-14 module is the first schematic I ever made for KiCad, so the pins are in chronological order (rather than functional).
 I might re-arrange that at a later time as I now realize it's not very convenient.
 The footprint reflowed perfectly on my first two PCBs using this module, so it's been tested & works as it should.
 The lib includes footprints for using with both the integrated PCB antenna or with the u.Fl connector (PCB antenna broken off to save space).